Program Director Visa Sponsorship Jobs in Utah

 Are there state-specific or role-specific factors that affect program director visa sponsorship in Utah?

 Utah's prevailing wage requirements for program directors are determined by the Department of Labor based on the Salt Lake City or Ogden metropolitan areas, which can differ meaningfully from national averages.
 Employers filing a Labor Condition Application must attest they will pay at least the prevailing wage for the specific location.
-Utah's strong university system, particularly the University of Utah's research programs, creates a consistent pipeline of international professionals already in the U.S. on F-1 or J-1 status who transition into program director roles.
+Utah's strong university system, particularly the University of Utah's research programs, creates a consistent pipeline of international professionals already in the U.S. on F-1 or J-1 visa status who transition into program director roles.

 What is the prevailing wage for sponsored program director jobs in Utah?